 How to avoid paying too much for the protection you need

-On Oct.
-1, America’s health care system will undergo its biggest change since Medicare’s arrival almost 50 years ago when the major provisions of the Affordable Care Act start kicking in.
-And although millions of people who have been without health insurance should finally be able to get it—under the law, everyone must have some kind of health coverage as of Jan.
-1, 2014, or pay a small fine—the system will remain just as complex and unforgiving as it is today.
+Last year, America’s health care system will undergo its biggest change since Medicare’s arrival almost 50 years ago when the major provisions of the Affordable Care Act kicked in.
+And although millions of people who have been without health insurance are finally able to get it—under the law, everyone must have some kind of health coverage, or pay a small fine—the system remains just as complex and unforgiving as it was before.
 That puts you at risk of being left without adequate coverage when you need it most.
 To avoid unnecessary fees, penalties, and just plain bad deals, here’s our list of health-insurance don’ts.

 1. Assuming because you’re healthy you don’t need health insurance

 If you get sick and then decide to buy health insurance from plans made available as part of the Affordable Care Act, you might not be able to, at least not right away.
-You’ll only be allowed to purchase individual health insurance during the initial open enrollment period—Oct.
-1, 2013, through March 31, 2014.
-In subsequent years, open enrollment will run from Oct.
-15 through Dec.
-7 for coverage that begins Jan.
-1. The best place to buy is your state’s Health Insurance Marketplace, a new kind of virtual insurance agency where you can compare plans and possibly qualify for income-based subsidies.
-The marketplaces open for business Oct.
-1.
+You’ll only be allowed to purchase individual health insurance during the initial open enrollment period—Nov.
+15, 2014, through February 15, 2015.
+The best place to buy is your state’s Health Insurance Marketplace, a new kind of virtual insurance agency where you can compare plans and possibly qualify for income-based subsidies.

 In certain circumstances, you’ll be allowed to purchase individual insurance outside the open enrollment period.
 Losing insurance because of a change in employment, or moving away from your health plan’s service area, are examples of such “qualifying events.”
 But suddenly needing expensive health care because you are sick is not.